rutuja-gupte/ball-dnanexus-docs/CLCBio.md

 # CLCBio

-This is a quick runthrough for processing Sanger data and making a phylogenetic tree
+This is a quick runthrough for processing Sanger data and making a phylogenetic tree.
+The complete user manual is linked at the bottom.

   - [Import Data](#import-data)
   - [Trim reads to fixed length](#trim-reads-to-fixed-length)